iarsystems/cmake-tutorial/README.md

 # Tutorial <br>Building and testing with the IAR tools in CMake

 [CMake][url-cm-home] is an open-source, cross-platform family of tools maintained and supported by [Kitware][url-cm-kitware].
-CMake is used to control the software compilation process through simple configuration files to generate native build scripts for a chosen build system (e.g. ninja, make, etc.).
-For full documentation visit the [CMake Documentation Page][url-cm-docs].
+CMake is used to control the software compilation process - using simple configuration files - to generate native build scripts for a selected build system, like ninja, make, etc.).
+For detailed documentation, visit the [CMake Documentation Page][url-cm-docs].

-This tutorial serves as a mini-guide on the ways CMake can be used alongside the __IAR C/C++ Compilers__ to cross-compile embedded software applications for the supported target architectures.
+This tutorial serves as a very basic-level guide to using CMake together with the __IAR C/C++ compilers__ to cross-compile embedded software applications for the supported target architectures.
-The core ideas presented were inspired by the [Technical Note 190701][url-iar-docs-tn190701].
+The core ideas presented were inspired by [Technical Note 190701][url-iar-docs-tn190701].

-## Pre-requisites
+## Prerequisites
 This tutorial assumes that:

-* __The reader is familiar with the usage of the IAR tools, as well as with the Kitware tools, from their respective command-line interfaces.__
+* You are familiar with using the IAR and Kitware tools on the command line.

-* This repository is cloned to the development computer (alternatively it can be downloaded as a zip archive via the __Code__ button).
+* This repository is cloned to the development computer (it can also be downloaded as a zip archive by clicking the __Code__ button).

-* The required tools are already installed in the system, according to the table below:
+* The required tools are already installed on the system, according to the table below:

 | __Tool__       | __Windows-based systems__ | __Linux-based systems__ |
 |----------------|---------------------------|-------------------------|